WachemoGroupTwo/readme-template/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+> To everyone who inspired our codebase.

-I would like to thank...
+I would like to thank :
+  .
+Our Teacher
+  .
+Hat tip to anyone whose code was used
+  .
+Inspiration

 <p align="right">(<a href="#readme-top">back to top</a>)</p>